alecdotninja/wikipedia-word-counter/README.md

 [Wikipedia dump file](https://dumps.wikimedia.org/).

+## Results

+In case you just want a list of the most common words in Wikipedia and do not want to bother with setting up a Rust toolchain.
+You can see the top 25,000 words in English Wikipeida (as of March 1st, 2020) in this [Pastebin](https://pastebin.com/25SmHptQ).

 ## Usage

   1. Download the latest version of [the Rust toolchain](https://rustup.rs/) and compile the program _in release mode_